1972 United States Senate election in New Jersey

 The 1972 United States Senate election in New Jersey was held on November 7, 1972.
 Incumbent Republican Clifford P. Case defeated Democratic nominee Paul J. Krebs with 62.46% of the vote.

 Primary elections were held on June 6.
-Case turned away a challenge from James Ralph.
+Case turned away a challenge from conservative doctor James Ralph.
 Krebs won a large plurality in the Democratic primary over Daniel Gaby and Joseph Karcher.